High level excursion set geometry for non-Gaussian infinitely divisible random fields: Proof of Theorem Proof of Theorem 3.1

 Due to the length of the ensuing proof, we shall do our best to signpost it as it progresses.

-0.1truein {\it (i) Some notation for the parameter space and for critical points.} As mentioned earlier, in this section we shall take as our parameter space the cube $I_d$.
+\begin{longlist}[(iii)] \item[(i)] \textit{Some notation for the parameter space and for critical points.} As mentioned earlier, in this section we shall take as our parameter space the cube $I_d$.
 The first step is to develop notation for describing its stratification.